Motivation

 Gas tanks being installed on the new assembly line, late 1913

 The insight was organizational, not mechanical.
-And the workforce transformation it produced was sharp: fewer all-knowing craftsmen; many more narrowly skilled operators; a thin layer of process engineers above them who designed and maintained the system.
-Total brains required increased, but they were organized differently — horizontally across many workers rather than vertically inside a few.
+A thin layer of process engineers at the top who designed and maintained the system, a small number of all‑knowing master craftsmen, and a much larger group of narrowly skilled operators at the bottom.
+Total brains required increased, but differently organized — horizontally across many workers rather than vertically inside a few.

 The 1990s and 2000s were software’s assembly line era.
-Git, object-oriented component architectures, open-source package ecosystems, Agile sprints — a startup in 2005 did not need to write its own database or web server.
+Git, object-oriented component architectures, open-source package ecosystems, Agile sprints.
 The Linux kernel, built by tens of thousands of contributors across every continent, would have been impossible without this organizational stack.
 By 2010, the global developer population had grown to an estimated 11 million — not because 11 million people understood computation theory, but because the tools and processes had been standardized enough for trained generalists to contribute reliably.

 Automation & Optimization

-What this stage made possible: Automation frees human cognition from routine execution and concentrates it at the level of system design and optimization — which is precisely the level where AI assistance now operates.
-Each stage creates the conditions the next one needs.
+This stage was possible only because mundane tasks have been automated, which frees human cognition from routine execution and concentrates it at the level of system design and optimization — which is precisely the level where AI assistance now operates.

 AI-assisted circuit layout — engineering at the next level of abstraction